Qarik-Group/concourse-tutorial/README.md

 * an input `resource` containing the task script that knows how to run the tests
 * an input `resource` containing the application source code

 For the example Go application [simple-go-web-app](https://github.com/cloudfoundry-community/simple-go-web-app), the task image needs to include the Go programming language.
-We will use the `docker:///golang#1.6-alpine` image https://hub.docker.com/_/golang/
+We will use the `docker:///golang#1.6-alpine` image from https://hub.docker.com/_/golang/ (see https://imagelayers.io/?images=golang:1.6-alpine for size of layers)

 The task file `task_run_tests.yml` includes: